 Did you know that Americans spend hundreds to thousands of dollars on single car paint restoration?
 The annual car paint restoration is way higher but the good news is that you can save yourself from becoming a part of the figures by adopting simple car paint stain removal techniques.

-Wondering how to restore your car’s exterior by removing car paint stains?
+Wondering how to restore your car’s exterior by removing car paint stains without having to drive to the nearest car wash?
 Here is an overview of everything you need to know?

 What are Car Paint Stains?